mbrubake/mbrubake.github.io/_pages/joining.md

   - /join.html
 ---

-**Note: I am currently on leave and am not accepting any new graduate students. ** I am always on the look out for talented students who are passionate about research in computer vision and machine learning and are strongly oriented towards mathematical and probabilistic methodology.
-If this sounds like you, please see the information on the [CVIL website](https://yorkucvil.github.io/joinus/).
+*Note: I am currently on leave and am not accepting any new graduate students. *

+Information on joining the lab can be found on the [CVIL website](https://yorkucvil.github.io/joinus/).